Bhavna2918/TaskFlow/README.md

-# TaskFlow (Role-Based Task Manager / HRMS)
+# TaskFlow (Role-Based Task Manager)

-TaskFlow is a production-quality enterprise-grade Role-Based Task Management and Human Resource Management System (HRMS).
+TaskFlow is a production-quality enterprise-grade Role-Based Task Management.
 It is built using the typed MERN stack (MongoDB, Express, React, Node.js, and TypeScript).

 ## 🚀 Key Features